peca2345/ESPHome-water-pulse-meter/README.md

 ## Tips:

-In case of a problem with reading data from the sensor, disable filters/multiply and internal_filter in the program.
+In case of a problem with reading data from the sensor, disable filters/multiply and internal_filter in the program and check the log.